shabbyrobe/cachet/README.rst

     $value = $cache->blocking('foo', $dataRetriever);

-Iteration - this is tricky and loaded with caveats.
-See the section below that describes them in
+Iteration_ - this is tricky and loaded with caveats.
+See the iteration_ section below that describes them in detail:
-detail:

 .. code-block:: php